 - PhD and MS hiring: Apply via the standard admissions system, but for PhD applications, make sure to enter my name as

 your desired advisor if you want me to review your application.
 If accepted, we will normally cover your tuition fees and health insurance as well as provide a stipend for your living expenses (e.g. $25,969 per year as of 2018), as long as you are making good progress towards your PhD and fulfilling any assigned teaching assistant duties.
 Additionally, PhD students at Rutgers typically spend the summer months doing internships at companies or at research institutions, which also provide an additional salary.

 - Post-doc positions: Get in touch with me directly.

-- Local scholarships: In many countries, there are scholarships for post-docs or research internships in the US, e.g. DAAD for Germans,
+- Getting local scholarships: In many countries, there are scholarships for post-docs or research internships in the US, e.g. DAAD for Germans,